mgorav/faas-router-streamer/README.md

 container pooling make sure functions are always accessible.
 This functions will provide hot start.

 **_Router Scalability_** Router is build using GraalVM and configurable topic listening capabilities using wild card pattern.
-This provides scalability with spped.
+This provides scalability with speed.

+**_Kubernetes data platform_** The project provides k8s based data platform also, with key stress/choices based on principle cloud agnostic and native.

 _**Rome was not built in a day, it work in progress, however in true spirit of open source, shares, vital research as and when it's accomplished.**_

 ![Router](./RSockerKafkaRouter.png)